UMRKawhi/FilmFinder/README.md

 Kaisen Luo | z5185842 | Developer
 # How to Use？
 **Question about how to run program?
 Please check the final report.** <br>
-[Final Report]: https://github.com/unsw-cse-capstone-project/capstone-project-comp9900-h18a-chongchongchong/blob/master/submission/Report/9900_report_final%20version.pdf/ "Final Report"
+Please click the link [Final Report](https://github.com/unsw-cse-capstone-project/capstone-project-comp9900-h18a-chongchongchong/blob/master/submission/Report/9900_report_final%20version.pdf)
 # System Architecture
 This project is based on Python3 framework, using bootstrap and flask to build the front-end and back-end.
 For Database, we select Mysql(version 5.7).
 The Database GUI is Navicat, which can run the SQL script and can improve the efficiency.
 The required library are:
 + click==7.1.2